Upper Eastside: History of Bayside

 The Bayside Historic District reflects the formative years of the early 1900s through the mid-1940s.
 Once a part of the pioneer settlement of Lemon City, Bayside contains the oldest intact community in Northeast Miami, as well as one of this area's last remaining bayfront estates.
-From its onset, Bayside was the home of many prominent residents who played significant roles in the business life of both Lemon City and Miami.

 Bayside has four distinct subdivisions which were platted between 1909 and 1925, although the area itself was first settled in the late nineteenth century.
 These subdivisions include Elmira (N.E.
 68th Street and N.E.
 67th Street), which was platted in 1909; Acadia (N.E.
 70th Street), which was platted in 1915; Baywood (N.E.
 69th Street and the south side of N.E.
 71st Street), which was platted in 1921 and added to in 1924; and Washington Place (N.E.
 72nd Street and the north side of N.E.
 71st Street), which was platted in 1925.

 In 1909, William B. and Fred C. Miller (not related) subdivided a 7 acre bayfront lot on today's N.E.
 68th Street.
 The Millers had come to Florida in the late 1880s from Elmira, New York and had developed Elmira Farms near Arch Creek.
 Their new subdivision was named Elmira, and oolitic limestone gates announced the entrance to the new community.

 While much of what was Lemon City has been engulfed by later developments, Elmira has remained virtually intact.
 Although many of its houses have deteriorated, and newer buildings have been added, the street retains much of its early character.
 Elmira is characterized by its excellent collection of Frame Vernacular buildings, many of which were inspired by Northern architectural styles.
 The Elmira Club at 742 N.E.
 68th Street, for example, has Dutch Colonial Revival influences, while other houses display classical details.
 The majority of houses were constructed in the 1910s.